Melbourne Cricket Ground: Cricket uses

 Through most of the 20th century, the Melbourne Cricket Ground was one of the two major Test venues in Australia (along with the Sydney Cricket Ground), and it would host one or two Tests in each summer in which Tests were played; since 1982, the Melbourne Cricket Ground has hosted one Test match each summer.
 Until 1979, the ground almost always hosted its match or one of its matches over the New Year, with the first day's play falling somewhere between 29 December and 1 January; in most years since 1980 and every year since 1995, its test has begun on Boxing Day, and it is now a standard fixture in the Australian cricket calendar and is known as the Boxing Day Test.
 The venue also hosts one-day international matches each year, and Twenty20 international matches most years.
 No other venue in Melbourne has hosted a Test, and Docklands Stadium is the only other venue to have hosted a limited-overs international.

 The Victorian first-class team plays Sheffield Shield cricket at the venue during the season.
 Prior to Test cricket being played on Boxing Day, it was a long-standing tradition for Victoria to host New South Wales in a first-class match on Boxing Day.
 Victoria also played its limited overs matches at the ground.
-Since the introduction of the domestic Twenty20 Big Bash League (BBL) in 2011, the Melbourne Stars club has played its home matches at the ground.
+Since the introduction of the domestic Twenty20 Big Bash League (BBL) in 2011, the Melbourne Stars club played its home matches at the ground until it merged with the Melbourne Renegades in 2026.It is set to become the home ground of the Unnamed Melbourne BBL franchise going forward.
 It is also the home ground of the Melbourne Stars Women team, which plays in the Women's Big Bash League (WBBL).

 By the 1980s, the integral MCG pitch – grown from Merri Creek black soil – was considered the worst in Australia, in some matches exhibiting wildly inconsistent bounce which could see balls pass through as grubbers or rear dangerously high – a phenomenon which was put down to damage caused by footballers in winter and increased use for cricket during the summers of the 1970s.
 The integral pitch has since been removed and drop-in pitches have been cultivated and used since 1996, generally offering consistent bounce and a fair balance between bat and ball.
 The decade-and-a-half-old pitches degraded again through the late 2010s, seeing the pitch receive the first official International Cricket Council 'poor' rating by an Australian pitch in 2017, and saw another Sheffield Shield match abandoned in 2019; a new set of drop-in pitches will be grown and ready for use by the early 2020s.
-A 150th anniversary Test match between Australia and England, commemorating the first Test match in 1877, is due to be held from 11 to 15 March 2027 and is expected to be the first-ever day and night men's Test at the MCG.